Oleptro Side Effects

 Applies to trazodone: oral tablet, oral tablet extended release

-Along with its needed effects, trazodone (the active ingredient contained in Oleptro) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, trazodone (the active ingredient contained in Oleptro) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking trazodone:More common
+If any of the following side effects occur while taking trazodone, check with your doctor immediately:More common

 - Blurred vision